 Green Leadership Grants

-The Green Leadership Grant program provides grants to Green Teams (students) participating in the Green Schools Challenge and the WE-LAB Schools Program.
+The Green Leadership Grant program provides grants to Green Teams (students) participating in the Green Schools Challenge.
 Given the limited resources available to most schools, the Green Leadership Grant Program is critical to defray costs associated with bringing green projects and sustainability education to life.
 Designed to empower student leaders and foster collaboration, students work together to conceive of projects to meet sustainability goals, develop a proposal, budget and devise a method to measure their project’s success.

 This organization's financial statements were independently submitted and have not been verified by The Miami Foundation.